What is a Building Survey or Full Structural Survey?

 When Do You Need a Building Survey?

 Much as the name suggests, the building survey can indeed be used on any type of property.
 However, it's much more suited for buildings that are over 50 years of age or buildings that have specific and obvious defects that need reviewing.
+It is also recommended that you opt for a building survey if you are thinking of buying a house without building regulations approval.
 This is primarily due to the level of details included within the report and the relative cost compared to other options.
 You’ll need a building survey if the property is:

 - Historically unique or listed properties